-Blueberry plants grown in containers will thrive in the Summer but they will usually need a little extra care in winter to prevent their roots from freezing.
+Blueberry plants grown in containers will thrive in the summer but in many climates they will need a little extra care in winter to prevent their roots from freezing.

 This post may contain affiliate links, and you can read our disclosure information here–

 Based on this, you can decide whether it can stay outside in your climate or if it’ll be better off in a shed or garage.

-When it comes to protecting a blueberry plant grown in a pot in winter, it’s important to remember that they’re not as hardy as blueberry plants grown in the ground surrounded by plenty of soil.
+When it comes to protecting a blueberry plant grown in a pot in winter, it’s important to remember that they’re not as hardy as blueberry plants grown in the ground where their roots are insulated by plenty of soil.

-As such, it’s best to take the USDA hardiness zone your plant is rated for and then add a 1-2 zones if you want to overwinter it “outdoors” in a pot.
+As such, it’s best to take the USDA hardiness zone your plant is rated for and then add 1-2 zones if you want to overwinter it “outdoors” in a pot.

 Although your mileage may vary depending on the cultivar, there are five basic “categories” of blueberries:

 - Lowbush: minimum Zone 3 (so Zone 5 in a pot); a few varieties down to Zone 2.

 - Half-high: minimum Zone 3 (so Zone 5 in a pot).

 - Northern highbush: minimum Zone 4 (so Zone 6 in a pot); a few varieties down to Zone 3.